soundanalogous/Breakout/README.md

 Arduino-JS
 ===

 A javascript implementation of the Firmata protocol for Arduino.
-This is an early release so expect it to change over the next few weeks (however there should be little change in the interface, but probably considerable change in the implementation).
+This is a work in progress so expect it to change over the next few weeks.

 To use: